Superman Returns: Casting

 Jim Caviezel expressed interest in playing the role of Superman but Singer believed only an unknown actor would be suitable for the part of Superman.
 Brandon Routh was chosen from thousands of candidates interviewed at casting calls in the United States, United Kingdom, Canada and Australia.
-He had coincidentally auditioned for Clark Kent in the television series Smallville, but lost to Tom Welling.
+He had also auditioned for Clark Kent in the television series Smallville, losing to Tom Welling.
 Routh had also met director Joseph "McG" Nichol for the role during pre-production of Superman: Flyby.
-Dana Reeve, wife of Christopher Reeve, believed Routh's physical resemblance to her late husband was striking.
+Dana Reeve, widow of Christopher Reeve, believed Routh's physical resemblance to her late husband was striking.
 To obtain the muscular physique to play Superman convincingly, Routh underwent a strict bodybuilding exercise regimen.
 Prior to Routh's casting, Singer had X2 actor Daniel Cudmore audition.
-Henry Cavill, Sam Heughan and Chris Pratt also auditioned; Cavill would later portray Superman in several DC Extended Universe films.
+Henry Cavill, Glenn Howerton, Sam Heughan and Chris Pratt also auditioned; Cavill would later portray Superman in several DC Extended Universe films.
+Cavill later denied that he read for Returns and stated he only tested for McG.

-Kevin Spacey was the only actor considered for Lex Luthor, because of his Oscar-winning performance in Singer's film The Usual Suspects (1995), and friendship with the director.
+Kevin Spacey was the only actor considered for Lex Luthor, because of his Academy Award-winning performance in Singer's film The Usual Suspects (1995), and friendship with Singer.
 The writers specifically had Spacey in mind for the part when writing the script.

 For the part of Lois Lane, Spacey recommended Kate Bosworth to Singer for the role, because she had co-starred with Spacey in Beyond the Sea (2004) as Sandra Dee.
-Claire Danes and Keri Russell were reportedly also considered.
+Natalie Portman, Evangeline Lilly, Charisma Carpenter, Mia Kirshner, Mischa Barton, Claire Danes and Keri Russell were reportedly also considered.
 Amy Adams, who would later be cast as Lois Lane in the 2013 reboot Man of Steel, confirmed in an interview that she had also auditioned for Lois in 2005.
 Adams had previously auditioned for Lois in 2003 when Brett Ratner was planning to direct Superman: Flyby.
 Bosworth studied Katharine Hepburn's acting for inspiration, particularly in The Philadelphia Story (1940) and Guess Who's Coming to Dinner (1967), as well as Julia Roberts in Erin Brockovich (2000).

-Hugh Laurie was originally cast as Perry White, but he was unable to film due to commitments to the TV show House; the part went to Frank Langella.
+Hugh Laurie was originally cast as Perry White, but he was unable to film due to commitments to the TV show House, so the part went to Frank Langella.

 Parker Posey was the only actress considered for the role of Kitty Kowalski.

-Singer offered the role of Jimmy Olsen to Shawn Ashmore but declined due to his commitments to X-Men: The Last Stand; the part went to Sam Huntington.
+Singer offered the role of Jimmy Olsen to Shawn Ashmore, but Ashmore declined due to his commitments to X-Men: The Last Stand; his twin brother Aaron Ashmore played the role in the TV show Smallville.
+The part went to Sam Huntington.